pavopax/pavopax.github.io/_posts/2014-08-26-a-peek-into-apple-university.md

 * how Picasso's bull drawings\* are similar to an Apple mouse: "You go through more iterations until you can simply deliver your message in a very concise way"

-* the hidden effort is hidden: like "a gleaming veneer that masks a great deal of effort"
+* the effort is hidden: "a gleaming veneer that masks a great deal of effort"

 * a Google remote has 78 buttons.
 Apple's has three.